YipengWang1040/Steam-Deck-is-a-Jackal-Controller/README.md

 It also implements a Steam Deck-style virtual keyboard, which allows you to type using two touchpads.
 Each button has 3 actions: click, press, and double-click, while each action can be bound to any key combination or even macro.

+A customized configuration for Jackal can be found [here](Jackal.sccprofile).
+You can simply import it to SC-Controller.

 ### Control Jackal

 #### Connect to Jackal